toptal/picasso/docs/decisions/05-visual-tests-placing.md

 ## Proposal

 Storybook visual tests:
-- are screenshots comparisons for Storybook examples
+- are screenshots comparisons for Storybook stories
 - do not interact with the DOM before taking the screenshot
 - do not duplicate added Cypress visual tests

 Cypress visual tests:
 - exist as a result of an interaction
 - they only validate the visual state of a component, not its data handling
-- do not duplicate the existing Storybook examples screenshots
+- do not duplicate the existing Storybook stories screenshots

 Choosing a place for a screenshot, when overlapping happens:
 - when adding an interaction in Cypress also duplicates a Storybook visual test, Storybook test should be disabled